“Are you beach body ready?”

 (Activities that calm my mind and bring joy to my heart.)

 The philosophers of ancient times knew the importance of caring for the soul to heal the body.
 Plato said, “If the head and body are to be well, you must begin by curing the soul.”
 What cures the soul?

 Start by taking time to do those things that bring you joy and inner peace.
 For me, that means meditation, movement, reading inspirational books, and knitting.
 Prioritize daily “me” time because it’s vital to your health that you nurture yourself with soul-enriching activities that relax your body, quiet your mind, and fill your heart with joy.
 This peaceful state activates healing energies that help protect you from illness and also help liberate you from relying on food for emotional comfort.

 5. I promise to go within and ask you what you need.

 (Together we’re a blessed team.)

 There is a spiritual power that is both within you and also expands beyond your body.
 This power communicates to you through your intuition and body wisdom.
 Learn to listen to it.
 While it’s important to keep educating yourself from sources that you trust, only your body knows what’s best for you.
-As I teach in my Inspiration Diet program, every morning ask your body, “What do you need from me today so you will feel loved and well-cared for?”
-Then, honor what you hear and let the whispers of your body light your way.
+Here’s a suggestion:

-As you disregard the “beach body” mentality, you’ll discover what matters most about this beautiful partnership with your body.
-And to help you keep your five promises, be sure to make this important promise to yourself:
+As you disregard the “beach body” mentality, you’ll discover what matters most about this sacred partnership with your body.
+And to help you along the way, here’s my favorite: